ICAEW articles and features

 Essential information on preparing charity annual returns, accounts and trustees' annual reports collected in one place.
 The listed resources include introductory guides, example accounts, document templates and technical guidance for auditors, independent examiners, trustees and those managing charity finances.

-Example trustee reports and accounts prepared using FRS 102 and following the Charities SORP.
+Example trustee reports and accounts prepared under Charities SORP (FRS 102) - second edition 2019.
 The examples cover a company limited by guarantee and an unincorporated trust.

 Register of charities